hwhelchel/too-slow/README.md

 Execute your strategies one at a time and make sure you're on the right track.
 Make the app faster.
 ###Release 3
-Checkout the master branch locally again and implement the Bullet gem.
-After seeing how it can help with SQL optimization checkout your branch and implement Bullet to ensure you addressed all opportunities for optimization.
+Checkout master locally and implement the Bullet gem.
+After seeing how it works checkout your branch and implement Bullet to ensure you nabbed the optimizations.

 ##Want More?